 Since 2014 Lynn and Dieuwertje went abroad yearly to organise projects.
 Under the name of IMBEO foundation, since 2017, they organsied projects in Namibia (pwith Orange Babies Foundation) and in the Philippines (with Young Focus Foundation), from which more than 500 children experienced the effects of our work.
 Sharing knowledge and talent between all the diverse participants and involved people within a project is a great value of IMBEO.

 The word IMBEO has different meanings.
 In Zulu, an African language, it has the meaning of a little seed that still needs to grow to a plant.
 This is a symbol, an analogy, that is equal to talent development.
 In Irish it means ‘alive’ that reminds the owners of the goal to inspire all people involved for the rest of their lives.

-Keywords of IMBEO
+Key concepts of IMBEO

-Intercultural Through an individual view on the participants of projects and experience with different cultures the projects will therefore be suitable for different (mixed) cultures taking into account the diversity of the participants.
+Through an individual view on the participants of projects and experience with different cultures the projects will therefore be suitable for different (mixed) cultures taking into account the diversity of the participants.

-Multidisciplinary In the projects there is room for different disciplines.
+In the projects there is room for different disciplines.
 The owners are specialized in dance, however, other disciplines can very well be coached and guided.
 The talents of the participants of the projects will be different and diverse, our goal is to bring as much attention as possible to the development and integration of these talents.